mcclurgm/scheme-interpreter/design/arithmetic.md

 ### Basic Arithmetic Operations

 Goals:
 - I want the implementations of these functions to be independent of what type the inputs are.
-They should have a branching if/else statement at the end that switches based on the casted type of *both* inputs, but before that it shouldn't care.
+Essentially, I want to get as close to polymorphism as possible within the restrictions of C. They should have a branching if/else statement at the end that switches based on the casted type of *both* inputs, but before that it shouldn't care.
 It should also not branch based on the types of the *individual* inputs.

+Functions:
 - `add`
 - `subtract`
 - `multiply`